oracle-livelabs/em-omc/em-migration-workbench/em-migration-workbench-onprem.md

 ### **Overview**

 In this task we'll migrate and upgrade an Oracle 12c database to a 19c PDB in a container database.
 Our source database is "orcl" and our target container database is "cdb19c".
 We'll name the PDB "orclpdb".
-We'll user the Transportable Tablespaces (TTS) migration method in this task.
+We'll use the Transportable Tablespaces (TTS) migration method in this task.
 Note with TTS you must do the migration as a user with SYSDBA privileges on both source and destination databases.

 ### **Execution**

 1. Log into your Enterprise Manager as sysman as indicated in task 1 if not already done
 2. From the Enterprise menu, navigate to "Migration and Consolidation"->"Database Migration Workbench"
-3. On the "Database Migration" page, click on "Create Migration Activity"
+3. On the "Database Migration" page, expand the "Getting Started" section if collapsed.
+Examine the Migration Workbench workflow, then click on "Create Migration Activity"
 4. On the Create Migration Activity screen:
     - Activity Name: